Browse Tax Articles

 Pay and compensation not included in gross income include:

 To learn more, see Publication 3: Armed Forces' Tax Guide at www.irs.gov.

-While some states follow the federal tax rules regarding the amount and types of compensation excluded from gross income, other states don't.
+Some states follow the federal tax rules regarding the amount and types of compensation excluded from gross income, while other states don't.

-Due to the Military Spouses Residency Relief Act in 2009 (MSRRA), spouses of military members are now taxed much the same as military members.
+Military spouses are now taxed much the same as military members.
+This is due to the Military Spouses Residency Relief Act of 2009 (MSRRA).
 Under this act, military spouses can maintain their original states of residence.
-This is true even though they move to states where their spouses are stationed.
-These requirements must be met:
+This is true even if they move to states where their spouses are stationed, as long as they meet these requirements:

-If non-military spouses meet these three requirements, their earned income while in the duty-station state won't be taxed by that state.
-This applies even if such income might be subject to taxation in a spouse's home state.
-Similarly, a spouse's property isn’t subject to taxation in the duty-station state.
+If nonmilitary spouses meet these three requirements, their earned income while in the duty-station state won't be taxed by that state.
+This applies even if such income might be subject to tax in a spouse's home state.
+Likewise, the spouse's property isn’t subject to tax in the duty-station state.

-So, the military income earned by a service member and non-military income of a spouse are exempt from state taxation in the duty-station state.
+So, the military income earned by a service member and nonmilitary income of a spouse are exempt from state tax in the duty-station state.
 However, to apply, they must meet all three MSRRA requirements.
 Both spouses are subject to income and property taxes in their home state.

 To learn more, visit your state's tax office website.